naruarjun/academic-resume/content/project/behaviour/index.md

 #   Otherwise, set `slides = ""`.
 slides: example
 ---
 Trained a convolution neural network based on a variant of the LeNet architecture.
-Collected drivingdata for regular driving as well as recovery data on a simulator to teach the car to track lane centers.
+Collected driving data for regular driving as well as recovery data on a simulator to teach the car to track lane centers.